Direct Collapse to Precursors of Supermassive Black Hole Seeds:Radiation-feedback-generated Outflows: Results

-Next, we compare the cooling time of the shocks (i.e., vast moving shells) inside the cavities with the shock crossing time to reach the outermost shell.
-The cooling time is $t_{\rm cool}\sim 10^9$\,s, while the crossing time is $t_{\rm cross}\sim {\rm few}\times 10^{10}$\,s inside 1\,pc.
-This makes both of them much smaller than the expansion timescale of the outer shell, i.e., $t_{\rm s}\sim 5\times 10^{11}$\,s.
+Next, we compare the cooling time of the shocks (i.e., fast-moving shells) inside the cavities with the shock crossing time to reach the outermost shell.
+The cooling time is $t_{\rm cool}\sim 30$\,yr, while the crossing time is $t_{\rm cross}\sim {\rm few}\times 10^3$\,yr inside 1\,pc.
+This makes both of them much shorter than the expansion timescale of the outer shell, i.e., $t_{\rm s}\sim 2\times 10^4$\,yr.
 Hence, we cannot assume that the shocks inside the cavities remain adiabatic.